NizamMikhalfani/SIGMA/README.md

-# Project Title: Web Application
+# Sistem Informasi Geografis Museum dan Arsip (SIGMA)

 ## Description
 This web application is designed to store data in a database, allowing for data editing and retrieval.
 It can run on both localhost for development and in a hosting environment for production.